nextcloud/text_templates/README.md

 ### Personal settings

-Users can define their own text templates in the "Appearance and accessibility" personal settings section.
+Users can define their own text templates in the "Additional settings" personal settings section.